Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Introduction

 Investigations of direct data-driven techniques for LTI systems without an intermediate modelling step include PID control \citep{PID}, adaptive control \citep{LinAdaptive}, iterative feedback tuning \citep{IDT}, virtual reference feedback tuning \citep{VRFT}, reinforcement learning \citep{Reinforcement}, unfalsified control \citep{UnfalContr}, and subspace-based LQG-control \citep{SubSpaceID}.

-Moreover, the renewed interest in the behavioral approach and the fundamental lemma from \cite{Willems} in the context of data-driven control has led to a comprising framework \citep{Markovsky_Survey} for direct data-driven methods.
+Moreover, the renewed interest in the behavioral approach and the fundamental lemma from \cite{Willems} in the context of data-driven control has led to a framework \citep{Markovsky_Survey} for data-driven system analysis and various control schemes.
 Furthermore, inspired by Willems' fundamental lemma, \cite{PersisLinear} presents a parametrization of the closed loop of an LTI system and a state feedback based on data matrices.
-This result also has led to further direct data-driven control synthesis approaches \citep{Markovsky_Survey}.
+This result also has led to further data-driven control synthesis approaches \citep{Markovsky_Survey}.

 While the data for Willems' fundamental lemma would allow the exact identification of the LTI system, the data-informativity framework of \cite{Informativity,Inform_Survey} examines the question, when data are informative enough to draw conclusions concerning controllability, stabilizability, etc. Therefore, the amount of data that is needed to identify a system is in general larger than what is needed to control the system.
 The framework is based on the set of all LTI systems explaining the data.
 This resembles a set-membership approach \citep{Set_memerbship_Lin}, which is, e.g., exploited in \cite{Superstable} to design a controller for superstability from noisy input-output data by linear programming.